qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 We got involved in the project in february when some of the work was already done.
 Anton, Diana, Sara and Jelle, had created a user story map.
 And like often, the goals where set.
 An initial (beta) market release end of June, and a full release end of september.

-We, developers took a week or two to get aquainted with the technology involved (some would call that spint 0) and then it withstarted to itch.
+We, developers took a week or two to get aquainted with the technology involved (some would call that sprint 0) and then it started to itch.

-We had dates and lots of ambition, but I had this uncomfortable feeling, that we may not be able to achieve the plan.
+We had dates and lots of ambition, but I had this uncomfortable feeling that we may not be able to achieve the plan.

 ## problems that are tackled by DP